-Mark Dalio is the Founder and Creative Director of Alucia Productions, a production company with the mission to create world-class media that educates and inspires people to connect to the oceans.
+Mark Dalio is the Founder and Creative Director of OceanX Media (formerly Alucia Productions), a production company with the mission to create world-class media that educates and inspires people to connect to the oceans.

-His vision for this company is to use vivid cinematography and digital media to tell the compelling stories of scientific discoveries and exploration on the vessel, Alucia, as it moves around the world.
-His inspiration for this vision began in 2012, when Alucia documented the first ever footage of the Giant Squid.
+His vision for this company is to use vivid cinematography and digital media to tell the compelling stories of scientific discoveries and exploration on the vessel the Alucia as it moves around the world.
+His inspiration for this vision began in 2012, when Alucia documented the first ever footage of the giant squid.
 The images of this significant ocean discovery captured the attention of audiences around the world, which Mark felt fully demonstrated the ship’s unique power to capture ground breaking ocean media.
-Since founding Alucia Productions, Mark has featured the work of Alucia in the PBS’ Nova Special Creatures of Light, David Attenborough's show Great Barrier Reef and BBC’s landmark series Oceans.
+Since founding OceanX Media, Mark has featured the Alucia's work in the PBS’ Nova Special Creatures of Light, David Attenborough's show Great Barrier Reef and BBC’s landmark series Oceans.

-Jennifer Hile is the EP for Alucia Productions.
-An emmy-nominated, 20-year veteran of the industry, her work has taken her to more than 25 countries, on all 7 continents.
+Jennifer Hile is the EP for OceanX Media.
+An Emmy-nominated, 20-year veteran of the industry, her work has taken her to more than 25 countries on all seven continents.
 She’s produced shows for National Geographic, National Geographic Wild, A&E, and TLC; museum content featured in the Oceans Hall at the Smithsonian; and commercial/digital work for clients like Google, Microsoft, Macys, and HSBC.

 Samantha Loshiavo earned a Bachelor's Degree in Film and Video from Drexel University’s Wesphal College of Media Arts and Design in Philadelphia.
 After earning her degree, she moved to Los Angeles and quickly gained experience as an assistant to an Executive Producer on multiple television series.
-After 3 years in Los Angeles, she moved to New York City and transitioned to roles with a focus in conservation media, working as a Production Coordinator for “Years of Living Dangerously”.
-From there, Samantha transitioned to a Studio Manager position at Alucia Productions, and was recently promoted to Production Manager.
+After three years in Los Angeles, she moved to New York City and transitioned to roles with a focus in conservation media, working as a Production Coordinator for “Years of Living Dangerously”.
+From there, Samantha transitioned to a Studio Manager position at OceanX Media and was recently promoted to Production Manager.